riteshapatel/cj-terraform/visual-studio-code.md

 On the server we use `VI / VIM` to write the `infrastructure code`.
 What is `VI / VIM`?
 It's the `ubiquitous text editor i.e. - present, appearing or found everywhere`.
 It's a text editor, but Linux Enthusiast say `it's more than an editor`. :white_check_mark: Agreed, but not without a deep customization.
 It is `keyboard heavy`.
 For almost everything you have to setup `key combinations`.
 And mind it you have to :brain: remember :brain: `key combinations` until you are `savvy enough` to roam and navigate comfortably in VIM.

 Can `VIM behave` like an `IDE`?
-Sure, but not without `deep customization`.
+Sure, but not without a `deep customization`.
 By customization it means, `find, install and configure plugins`.

 This equates to `practice, a learning curve` and most importantly `man hours` before you can master it.
-There is no `one size fits all`.

 ### Why add Visual Studio Code?